ankschoubey/blog/src/content/post/philosophy/core-values/systems/how-i-use-trello.md

 - **Planning, Intellectual Learning and Physical Learning**
 - **Repetition and Sets**
-- **Feedback, Recording, and Debrief: What went well?
+- **Feedback, Recording, and Debrief**: What went well?
 What can be improved?
-Improve it / Learn**
+Improve it / Learn

 This way, I know exactly what stage each task is in and what needs to be done next.